Approximating Fixpoints of Approximated Functions: Value Functions of MDPs and Probabilistic Systems

 The \emph{reduced quotient} $\hat{M}_\merge$ is defined as the MDP derived from $M_\merge$ by removing self-loops, i.e., modifying the definition of the set of enabled actions as follows:

 and adapting $\hat{T}_\merge$ accordingly. \end{definition}

-It can be easily seen that the quotient is an MDP with only singleton end-components, i.e., states with actions producing self-loops.
-Since the reduced quotient is obtained from the quotient by removing self-loops, it clearly has no end-components.
+The quotient is an MDP with only singleton end-components, i.e., states with actions producing self-loops.
+Since the reduced quotient is obtained from the quotient by removing self-loops, it clearly has no end-components, allowing to reuse results from \Cref{ss:simple}.

 \begin{toappendix} We need another technical lemma.